Devils on the Doorstep: Plot

 By this time, however, Hanaya has lost all his defiance and is filled only with gratitude towards the villagers.
 He promises to reward the village with two wagons of grain should he be released.
 The villagers agree and return the prisoners to the Japanese Army encampment in the nearby town.
 However, the Japanese Army has already made Hanaya a war hero, believing that he was killed in battle.
 Returning alive after being a prisoner shames the Army.
 The commander of the encampment, Captain Inokichi Sakatsuka, gives Hanaya a merciless beating but feels honor-bound to fulfill the agreement between the latter and the village.
 Captain Sakatsuka and his men bring a great bounty of food and wine to the village and hold a feast there that evening, as Ma goes off to fetch his lover Yu'er from a neighboring village.
 During the feast, Captain Sakatsuka demands to have the man who captured Hanaya.
 He also accuses Ma of sneaking off to fetch resistance fighters.
 Not given a satisfactory answer, he orders all villagers to be killed and the village to be burned.
 Ma and Yu'er return on a raft only to find the entire village in flames.
 Meanwhile, Hanaya is about to commit harakiri before being stopped by Captain Sakatsuka and informed that Japan has recently surrendered, and the war is over.

 After the Chinese National Revolutionary Army takes back the area, Dong is publicly executed for collaborating with the enemy.
 Ma, bent on revenge, disguises himself as a cigarette vendor and loiters outside the Japanese encampment, now converted into a POW camp.
 When two Japanese soldiers come out to buy cigarettes, Ma hacks them with an axe and breaks into the camp, killing more POWs.
 He finds and pursues Hanaya, but is brought down by guards before he can kill the latter.
 Major Gao, commander of the Chinese Army contingent administering the town, condemns Ma's act as too despicable to deserve death by the hands of a Chinese soldier, and instead orders a Japanese POW to carry out the execution before a massive crowd.
 Captain Sakatsuka hands a katana to Hanaya, who takes careful aim before delivering the fatal strike.
 As Ma's head falls to the ground, it rolls nine times, blinks three times, and smiles, just as 'One Strike' Liu's victims were supposed to have done.

-Genre

-The film is a war drama with a dark sense of humor about the Japanese invasion of China.
-It shows the brutality of war and how it affects the Chinese people.